KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

    structure where all desired child fields must be set.
 For example:

     Full path
     : Example path `spec.registry.repository`.
-As this example does not provide a value for `spec.registry.server`, it will not be available to modify in the `Workload`.
+In this example, there is no value for `spec.registry.server`, and therefore `spec.registry.server` is not available to edit later in the `Workload`.

       ```yaml
       config: